amplifying-fsharp/fsharplang/spec/expressions.md

 ### Values with Underspecified Object Identity and Type Identity

 The CLI and F# support operations that detect object identity—that is, whether two object references refer to the same “physical” object.
-For example, System.Object.ReferenceEquals(obj 1 , obj 2 ) returns true if the two object references refer to the same object.
-Similarly, System.Runtime.CompilerServices.RuntimeHelpers.GetHashCode() returns a hash code that is partly based on physical object identity, and the AddHandler and RemoveHandler operations (which register and unregister event handlers) are based on the object identity of delegate values.
+For example, `System.Object.ReferenceEquals(obj1, obj2)` returns true if the two object references refer to the same object.
+Similarly, `System.Runtime.CompilerServices.RuntimeHelpers.GetHashCode()` returns a hash code that is partly based on physical object identity, and the `AddHandler` and `RemoveHandler` operations (which register and unregister event handlers) are based on the object identity of delegate values.

 The results of these operations are underspecified when used with values of the following F# types: